 TheLiveBigWay® Safe-Spending System framework is designed to address a Client’s spending concerns in explicit terms via a set of decision rules.
-These decision rules act as guardrails, keeping Clients’ spending levels consistent year after year even as markets fluctuate).
-The three decision rules – the Prosperity Rule, the Capital Preservation Rule, and the Inflation Rule – and explanations of how they work are listed below.
+These decision rules act as guardrails, keeping Clients’ spending levels consistent year after year even as markets fluctuate.
+The three decision rules – the Inflation Rule, the Capital Preservation Rule, and the Prosperity Rule – and explanations of how they work are listed below.

 The Prosperity Rule

-The Capital Preservation Rule works in the opposite way.
-If the portfolio’s value decreases by enough that the target becomes 6% (or more) of the portfolio’s new balance, the withdrawal target is reduced by 10% to give the portfolio a better opportunity to recover.
+The Prosperity Rule works in the opposite way.
+If the portfolio’s value increases by enough that the target becomes 4% (or less) of the portfolio’s new balance, the withdrawal target is increased by 10%.

 The researchers who developed these decision rules analyzed every 40-year retirement period from 1928 to 2004 (meaning the period from 1928 to 1968, and from 1929 to 1969, and so on) and ran 14,000 scenarios for each period to stress-test the application of the rules.
 They found that, depending on the aggressiveness of their portfolio, Clients increased their spending via the Inflation Rule between 33 and 35 times in retirement, and received an average of five to eight Prosperity Rule raises.
 In contrast, they only had to take two to four Capital Preservation Rule reductions.
 This makes sense intuitively, as we expect markets to rise in the long run, and pave the way for larger portfolio values that can support greater distributions as time goes on.